 I’ve also worked with those who choose not to celebrate certain holidays because they’ve experienced a history of pain surrounding that day.
 For example, if a person who’s parent was abusive, or if their history includes trauma surrounding a holiday that honors a parent, such as Mother and/or Father’s Day, the celebrations of those days can not only trigger painful memories from their past but also create pain around the idea of what “could have been” if the relationship had been healthier.

 Sometimes activities which emphasize love and coupledom can be especially tough for those without a partner.
 Maybe someone has had a recent breakup but chooses to support their good friend who is celebrating an engagement or even by attending their marriage ceremony.
 Holidays such as Valentine’s Day or Sweetest Day can bring up sour feelings when a person is not in a committed relationship.
 Perhaps it’s even a double-whammy; perhaps someone’s significant other has recently passed away.

 And for those who are experiencing infertility or the loss of a pregnancy or child, so much around us stings.
 These are subjects that our culture unfortunately doesn’t talk much about, but they are subjects of such pain and sensitivity.
 Even the most innocent questions of “Do you have any kids?” or “How many children do you have?” can hurt so badly.
 With those questions come such painful reminders of what our family does not include now.

 It is during these times of pain that I encourage you to find healthy ways to cope with these heavy emotions.
 You are not your feelings.
 Ride the waves of emotion, for they are temporary.
 The season/holiday/celebration is also temporary.

-- Go to your tribe – they get you and understand your pain.
-Your tribe will support you, you just have to let them.
+- Go to your support network – they get you and understand your pain.
+Your people will support you, you just have to let them.